Mount Holly Project Overview

 Lake Trail Parking Lot at Mountain Island

-A new parking lot above the dam along Mountain Island Road is funded for this coming year.
+A new parking lot above the dam along Mountain Island Road is funded.
 This gravel parking area will allow better access for visitors to trail along Mountain Island Lake and accommodate up to 130 spaces.